louisejuliedelhaye/counting-ocean-particles/README.md

 # counting-ocean-particles
-A set of codes to process data on marine suspended particles collected with different sensors
+This depository contains a set of codes, in the shape of interactive Jupyter Notebooks, to process data on marine suspended particles collected with different sensors.
+It was developed with the purpose of creating standard processing procedure for data collected in-situ for the Suspended Material and Seabed Monitoring and Modelling group (SUMO) of the Institute of Natural Sciences of Belgium.